tencek/rust-fp/slides/functional_programming_in_rust.md

 ## Rust and FP

-Let's see what FP features we can use in Rust.
+Let's see which FP features we can use in Rust.

 ## 💚 💛 🧡 💔